 Understanding MAC Addresses

-A MAC (Media Access Control) address is a unique hardware identifier assigned to every network interface, enabling devices to communicate at the data link layer.
-Unlike IP addresses, which are logical and can change, MAC addresses are physically embedded in network hardware (Ethernet, Wi-Fi, Bluetooth) and serve as permanent identifiers—though they can be temporarily modified for privacy or security reasons.
+A MAC (Media Access Control) address is a unique hardware identifier assigned to every network interface, enabling devices to communicate at the data link layer (Layer 2).
+Unlike IP addresses, which are logical and dynamic, MAC addresses are physically embedded in network hardware (e.g., Ethernet, Wi-Fi, Bluetooth) and serve as permanent identifiers—though they can be temporarily modified for privacy or security reasons.

 What Is a MAC Address?

-A MAC address is a burned-in address (BIA) assigned by manufacturers to network interfaces (e.g., Wi-Fi cards, Ethernet adapters).
-It acts like a postal address for hardware, ensuring data packets reach the correct device on a local network.
+A MAC address is a burned-in address (BIA) assigned by manufacturers to network interfaces, such as Wi-Fi cards or Ethernet adapters.
+It functions like a hardware "postal address," ensuring data packets reach the correct device on a local network.
+While a single computer can have multiple MAC addresses (one per interface), each MAC address corresponds to only one physical or virtual network interface.

 Structure and Format